GigaDesk/Eardrum-Server-Documentation/README.md

 # Eardrum-Server-Documentation
-A detailed documentation of eardrum-server API
+This project provides a detailed documentation of eardrum-server API.
+It leverages the following technologies:
+* GraphQL
+* OTP